How to Prepare Wood Trim for a Smooth Paint Job

 - If stains from markers, ink or crayons resist initial cleaning, remove them with a specialty cleaner.
 Otherwise, they'll bleed through the new paint.
 If all else fails, apply a stain-hiding primer.

 Sand All Surfaces to Remove the Shine

-- Hand-sand all woodwork smooth with a fine, 180-grit paper until all shine disappears.
+- Hand-sand all woodwork smooth with fine, 180-grit sandpaper until all shine disappears.

 - Note: A coarser-grit paper will remove more than necessary (use 80- to 120-grit to smooth imperfections such as heavy globs of old paint).

 - If the outside paint layer is gummy, use a “clog-resistant,” or “self-lubricating,” sandpaper (such as 3M's SandBlaster paper).
 It has an anti-load coating that keeps the paper from clogging.

 - Pull duct tape off the paint to see if the paint sticks;

 - To determine if the new paint will hold, scribe an "X" lightly into the surface paint layer with a razor blade.
 Firmly stick duct tape over the mark and yank it away quickly.
 If any paint adheres to the tape, it's unsound and should be removed.